 - ¼ teaspoon salt

-- Preheat oven to 350°F
+- Preheat oven to 350 degrees F

-- Line muffin pans with paper cups
+- Line muffin pans with 16 paper muffin cups

-- Bake in preheated oven for 22 to 25 minutes, until a toothpick inserted into the middle of the muffin comes out clean
+- Bake muffins in preheated oven for 22 to 25 minutes, until a toothpick inserted into the middle of the muffin comes out clean

-- Let muffins cool completely prior to serving
+- Let muffins cool before serving

 Pin recipe for later: